superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 print("metadata : ",len(docs_metadatas))
 ```

-Now we set up qdrant client to ingest these document chunk encoding into our knowledge store which is Qdrant in this case :
+Now we set up the qdrant client to ingest these document chunk encodings into our knowledge store - Qdrant, in this case.

 ```python